gustavochanchien/abq-crime-dashboard/README.md

   * “TrendsController”: owns legend, charts, KPI cards, and DOW/hour filter state.
   * Built on Chart.js and plain DOM updates.
   * Notifies the app when filters change so the pipeline can re-run.

-Everything runs in the browser — there is **no backend server** beyond the upstream public APIs.

 ---